High School Equivalency Study

 Returning students can proceed to Step 2.

-Step 2: Attend HSE Zoom Orientation & Complete Assessment Exams
+Step 3: Attend HSE In-person Orientation & Complete Assessment Exams

 New students must attend a “Live” HSE Orientation held on Zoom to learn about the program and to be able to register for classes.